electricimp/AzureIoTHub/examples/IoT Hub Env Example - Manual Register/README.md

 # Connect Electric Imp to Azure IoT Hub

 In this tutorial, you begin by learning the basics of working with Electric Imp.
-We will use Electric Imp Libraries to seamlessly connect an [impExplorer&trade Kit](https://store.electricimp.com/collections/featured-products/products/impexplorer-developer-kit?variant=31118866130) to the cloud by using [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-what-is-iot-hub).
+We will use Electric Imp Libraries to seamlessly connect an [impExplorer&trade; Kit](https://store.electricimp.com/collections/featured-products/products/impexplorer-developer-kit?variant=31118866130) to the cloud by using [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-what-is-iot-hub).
 This tutorial implements manual device registration through the IoT Hub UI.
 For automatic device registration, please see this [tutorial](../IoT%20Hub%20Env%20Example%20-%20Auto%20Register).

 The impExplorer Kit provides a set of sensors and peripherals which are ready to use.
 This project will take readings from the onboard temperature/humidity sensor and send the readings to IoT Hub.

 ## What you do

-* Copnfigure your impExplorer Kit with BlinkUp&trade;.
+* Configure your impExplorer Kit with BlinkUp&trade;.
 * Create an IoT Hub.
 * Register your impExplorer in IoT Hub.
 * Run a sample application using the Electric Imp IDE to send sensor data to IoT Hub.